junh1024/junh1024-Documents/Music/How to make good mashups V2.md

 * If you've matched the pitches of A & I, but it still sounds bad & you don't know why, maybe it's a 5ths trap (they're a 5th apart), or it's possible A/I have shifted keys, particularly in the (pre) chorus.
 * In Traktor, fractional BPM with a deviation of 0.001 to an integer can usually be rounded & ignored.
 But if it's 0.003, maybe it's right

+Video
+---
+If you've kept the arrangement of the acapella with instrumental as above adding a video will be easy.
+This section covers this case and results in a quick process with no quality loss.
+We assume you have downloaded a music video which matches the arrangement of your acapella/instrumental, and from a site such as YouTube.
+You will need MKVtoolnix.

+If you have made an arbitrary arrangement for your mashup, then you may need to make a dedicated video in a video in a NLE.
+If stretching video in Vegas, uncheck "resample frames" to avoid blending.

+1. Insert the video in your DAW.
+If you're having trouble, extract/convert the audio so that it's accepted by your DAW.
+Quality doesn't matter, this is only for sync purposes.
+2. Set the BPM of your video to your mashup BPM
+3. Trim & Align the audio of the video to your mashup such that the video starts at time zero in your timeline.
+If the video starts before your mashup audio, that is fine.
+4. Note the "start in source" time for the video, and convert it to milliseconds
+5. Mute the video in your DAW
+6. Export the mashup audio from your DAW to a file
+7. Open MKVtoolnix GUI
+8. Insert the video into mkvmerge, but uncheck the audio afterwards
+9. Insert your mashup audio from the step 6
+10. You will need to get the rate of the video from your DAW.
+If it doesn't, Rate = mashup BPM/original video BPM.
+Then divide 1 by this number.
+11. Select the video track in MKVtoolnix GUI
+12. Insert the value from step 10, into the "stretch by" field of the video track
+13. Multiply the value from step 4 by the value in step 10, and insert this as a negative value in "delay"
+14. Start muxing
+15. Watch & test your video

+You now have a video file with no quality loss of an arbitrary fps.
+Not sure what happens when those get uploaded to a video site.

 What next?
 ---
 After you have followed these instructions, you should have a mashup of minimum quality.
 Making mashups of modern/EDM (2015+ stuff) is easy because it sounds very samey.
 For a challenge, try some stuff from 2000s or older.

 A [mix](https://github.com/junh1024/junh1024-Documents/blob/master/Music/How%20to%20make%20good%20mixes.md#introduction) is where the songs are sequentially combined.
 Sometimes, a it's better for songs which otherwise a mashup would be hard or unsuitable, or for combining songs of similar moods, key & BPM.
 Sometimes, it's easier & requires no stems, but a few cuts.
 Sometimes, it requires advanced techniques such as MIDI-powered vocal pitchshifting.
 I've done both and none is definitively better or worse.
 But, mashups focus on compatibility, while mixes focus on consistency.

+Retrospective
+---
+Over the years, I've improved my mashups in these aspects.
+Most of these techniques are documented above.

+1. Use of chord theory to make mashups more correct and seamless
+2. Use of ML extraction to open up more mashup possibilities
+3. Use of ML stems for better surround
+4. Use of partial or full MIDI for better/more mashup possibilities
+5. Use of additional samples/arrangement to fill time
+6. A weighted approach to project BPM instead of binary/simple average approach for better audio quality
+7. Master sync is the stretched acapella, which allows for easier video marriage
+8. Increased use of open-source plugins
+9. Silence at the start for better mastering compliance